-Inc. magazine named Fair as one of its .
+Inc. magazine named Fair as one of its Best Workplaces for 2019.
 Fair said in a news release that in compiling its list of top workplaces, Inc. viewed nearly 2,000 submissions from private American companies, measuring metrics such as employee engagement, employee benefits and quality of company culture.

 “In a tight labor market, these businesses are out to nab top-performing employees by making life on the job ever more rewarding,” Inc. said in announcing the winners.

 Fair has been named to the list of 346 finalists.
 Also named to Inc.’s list was Podium, an interaction platform built for businesses with a physical location.
 It enables customers to connect via text or messaging platforms.